For a successful holiday, here is your checklist to check before you hit the road:

 You will find summer cuisine such as the famous weekly Barbecue.

-The restaurant is open from May 23rd to September 21st and service takes place between 6:30pm and 8:30pm.
+The restaurant is open from May 22 to September 20 and service takes place between 6:30 pm and 9:00 pm.
+In May, June and September the restaurant is open every evening except Monday and Wednesday.

 The restaurant is also open to people from outside the campsite so to be sure to enjoy yourself, remember to book!